-Our approach is based on the estimation - control duality.
-In the next section, we present an unconstrained estimator, which is useful for the development of a constrained estimator subsequently in \secref{s:constrained}.
+The solution approach is based on duality between estimation and control.
+In the following section, we begin by presenting an unconstrained estimator which is useful for the development of a constrained estimator in \secref{s:constrained}.